 On a typical slide rule these two scales are typically labeled "C" and "D", and they are used to do both multiplication and division operations.

 This exciting discovery inevitably leads us down a much larger rabbit hole, as other scales can be created using the the C and D scales as a reference.
-For example, building another scale, called the "A" scale on the slide rule, is easy to do simply by squaring the numbers on the D scale (see Figure 5).
+For example, building another scale, called the "A" scale on the slide rule, is easy to do simply by squaring the numbers on the D scale (which we can see easily on the simple K&E slide rule shown in the previous section).
 This gives a scale that can compute squares (read off of the A scale) or square roots (when read backwards off of the D scale).

 Now, THIS is discovery!